 A Bulls eye/star or other windscreen chip no more than 16mm in diameter (Size of a 5c coin)

 Sometimes It's Not Worth Repairing

-You should also consider that not all windscreen repairers can or will repair any kind of windscreen damage, even if it within the standard to be repaired.
+Not all windscreen repairers can or will repair all kinds of windscreen damage, even if it’s within the standard to be repaired.
 For example, Service 8® Auto Glass only repairs stone chips, not long cracks.

-The reason for this is we believe that repairing a long crack is not worth the investment for you.
+The reason being we believe that repairing a long crack is not worth the investment for you.

 When a long windscreen crack is repaired the clarity is only marginally restored, (perhaps 60/70%).
-This means you can still clearly see the crack in direct sunlight even when it has been repaired.
-At night this can be a driver distraction as lights from oncoming traffic can glare the driver as they shine on the crack.
+This means you can still clearly see the crack even when it has been repaired.
+At night this can be a distraction as lights from oncoming traffic can glare the driver as they shine on the crack.

 Some auto glass repairers will only repair very small chips no larger than 5mm.
 This is because their equipment has limitations and can struggle to repair chips any larger.
 This can become a problem if you have a chip of 16mm and you need it fixed for a roadworthy.

 If all else fails and you need a windscreen replacement, visit our other website.